History

 Rochester Greenovation started in 2011 with Jason Rowe and an idea to help keep useful objects out of the landfill.
 In the beginning, we had many projects, including a tool library, deconstructing houses, hosting and participating in events, building tiny houses, and more.
 What's survived have been the missions of keeping things out of the landfill, helping people in need, and supporting and collaborating with local artists.

 The Greenovation Second Hand Store has become the hub of our mission where we sell anything usable no matter how outdated, ugly, odd, whimsical, or ultra-specific.
 Providing reasonably priced, everyday items helps people who are struggling.
 We also donate items to other local non-profits who give them to people in need.
-From the beginning, we have collaborated with local artists, who have painted murals all over our walls.
+From the beginning, we have collaborated with local artists, who have painted murals all over the walls of our stores.

 We opened our first store at 1199 East Main Street in downtown Rochester in June of 2012.
 The 16,000 square foot store was managed by Jay Rowe until Kimberly DePrez took the reins.
 Unfortunately, the building owners told us they were going to use the building themselves, so we had to move.
 The building is now a chocolate factory.